-Figure 28-3 User Messaging Preferences
+Figure 25-3 User Messaging Preferences

-28.3 Accessing User Messaging Service Configuration Pages
+25.3 Accessing User Messaging Service Configuration Pages

-You configure User Messaging Service through Oracle Enterprise Manager Fusion Middleware Control.
-For more information on Oracle Enterprise Manager, see your Oracle Enterprise Manager documentation.
+You configure Oracle User Messaging Service through Oracle Enterprise Manager Fusion Middleware Control.

-28.3.1 How to Set the Storage Method
+25.3.1 Setting the Storage Method

-Use the Server Properties page to set deployment type for the Messaging Server (that is, select the storage method for run time and management data) and add (or remove) the User Messaging Preference Business Terms that are used for creating message filters.
+Use the Server Properties page to set the deployment type for the Messaging Server (that is, select the storage method for runtime and management data) and add (or remove) the User Messaging Preference Business Terms that are used for creating message filters.